Ephemeris Matching Reveals False Positive Validated and Candidate Planets from the K2 Mission: Analysis

 \end{enumerate}

 After identifying signals with potentially matching ephemerides, we inspected each pair of signals to determine whether the ephemeris match implied that either of the two signals was a false positive planet candidate.
 We created diagnostic plots (similar to Figure \ref{Figure 3}) with the phase-folded light curves of the two signals to see whether their shapes were morphologically similar, and we inspected the \Kepler\ pixel images and photometric apertures of each light curve to determine which star was the origin of the signal in cases of direct PRF overlap.
-In some cases, the matched signals had clearly different light curve shapes (implying the ephemerides matched by random chance).
+The full set of diagnostic plots are available for download on Zenodo\footnote{\url{https://zenodo.org/records/10998726}}.
+In many cases, we saw morphological similarities between the planet candidate and matching signal, and in other cases, we saw no signal corresponding to the planet candidate, indicating that the candidate may have been an artifact of the particular photometric aperture used for extraction and is therefore also a likely false positive.
+On the other hand, sometimes the matched signals had clearly different light curve shapes (implying the ephemerides matched by random chance).
 In other cases, the match was real, but the pixel level data implied that the known planet candidate was the true source of the signal.
 From this vetting process, we retained only signals that appeared likely to be matches and where our analysis showed that an otherwise viable planet candidate was likely a false positive.
+We note that although we performed this analysis manually, in the future it will be useful to automate this check using metrics like the transit duration and the ratio of ingress/egress time in addition to the period and transit time for matching.